Professional guidance in separation and divorce

 In some situations, divorces can be particularly complex.
 This is especially true when international aspects or business interests are involved.
 Below, we discuss some special circumstances where our expertise can assist you.

-International divorce: what if you or your partner lives abroad?
+International divorce: What if you or your partner lives abroad?

 An international divorce often brings additional legal challenges, such as conflicting jurisdictions and international legislation.
 Whether you live abroad or have a partner from another country, it is important to know which laws apply and how your rights are protected.